SafeTrans: LLM-assisted Transpilation from C to Rust: Results

 \subsection{RQ3: Effectiveness of Guided Repair}

-Even after iterative compilation repairing, certain compilation errors remain unresolved. \figref{fig:unfixed_error_distro} shows the distribution of error types that persist after the completion of the compilation repair phase.
-It is evident that many of the most frequent errors before repairing continue to appear in abundance, which means that merely providing compiler feedback to the LLM is insufficient for resolving them.
-To better understand why LLMs struggle with these persistent errors, we selected the following ones (top-8) for further investigation: \begin{itemize} \item E0277: The type does not implement a required trait. \item E0308: Mismatched types encountered. \item E0425: Use of an undeclared name or identifier. \item E0599: Attempted call on a type that doesn't support it. \item E0384: Cannot assign to an immutable variable. \item E0282: Unable to infer enough type information. \item E0502: Cannot borrow as mutable because it is also borrowed as immutable. \item E0499: Cannot borrow as mutable more than once at a time. \end{itemize}
+Even after iterative compilation repair, certain compilation errors remain.
+Many of the most frequent errors before repair continue to appear in abundance, which means that merely providing compiler feedback to the LLM is insufficient for resolving them.
+To better understand why LLMs struggle with these persistent errors, we selected the following ones (top-8) for further investigation: \ding{172}~\texttt{E0277}: The type does not implement a required trait. \ding{173}~\texttt{E0308}: Mismatched types encountered. \ding{174}~\texttt{E0425}: Use of an undeclared name or identifier. \ding{175}~\texttt{E0599}: Attempted call on a type that doesn't support it. \ding{176}~\texttt{E0384}: Cannot assign to an immutable variable. \ding{177}~\texttt{E0282}: Unable to infer enough type information. \ding{178}~\texttt{E0502}: Cannot borrow as mutable because it is also borrowed as immutable. \ding{179}~\texttt{E0499}: Cannot borrow as mutable more than once at a time.

 For each of these errors, we examine both their successful and failed repair cases to identify recurring patterns that lead to the error.
 Based on these observations, we develop guided instructions that describe the common causes and provide example fixes where applicable, which are used in our subsequent guided repair phase.

-As an example, \figref{fig:guided_repair_inst_example} shows the guided instructions developed for error \texttt{E0384}.
-This error typically occurs when a new value is assigned to an immutable variable.
-Our analysis reveals that common patterns include reassigning struct instances and variables introduced through pattern matching.
-The instructions in \figref{fig:guided_repair_inst_example} are tailored to these patterns and provide examples to assist the LLM in resolving the error.
+For example, error \texttt{E0384} typically occurs when a new value is assigned to an immutable variable.
+Our analysis reveals that such common patterns include reassigning struct instances and variables introduced through pattern matching.
+The instructions in our guided repair are tailored to these patterns and provide examples to assist the LLM in resolving the error.

-Table~\ref{tab:guided_repair_results} summarizes the results on the effectiveness of guided repair in resolving the compilation errors remaining after the initial basic repair phase.
-To accurately evaluate its effectiveness, we introduce the \emph{resolution rate} (RR) metric, which measures the percentage of targeted errors that are successfully repaired---instead of simply indicating whether a file is fixed or not.
-An RR of zero signifies that the target error was not present in the test set.
-Notably, \llama{}, despite being a general-purpose LLM, achieves high resolution rates across nearly all targeted errors, suggesting that guided repair significantly enhances its ability to acquire the knowledge needed for effective correction.
-Errors such as \texttt{E0384}, \texttt{E0282}, and \texttt{E0425} consistently show high resolution rates across multiple models, indicating that these error types can be fixed easily when LLMs are provided with sufficient context and targeted feedback.